 “Being able see something develop from concept to finished part leaves one with a sense of pride and accomplishment unparalleled to any other.
 Now, after transitioning to a supplier to the industry, the love comes from supporting foundries to improve and realize goals that will help them stay competitive and continue to advance into the future.”

-John Hambleton, Project Engineer MAGMA Foundry Technologies, Schaumburg, IL
+John Hambleton, Application Engineer MAGMA Foundry Technologies, Schaumburg, IL

 “I love working in the metalcasting industry because it consistently challenges me.
 No matter how much I learn, there will always be new and different problems that foundries face and I enjoy learning how to overcome those challenges.”